adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <a name="10"></a>
 ## 10. Specifying anonymous data blocks

+**Note:** Anonymous data blocks are deprecated and will cause a warning to appear.
+The Adobe implementation may never have provided an interface to anonyomous block content and definitely has not since 2014.
+They will be removed from a future version of the standard.

 The feature file can contain `anonymous` tagged blocks of data that must be passed back to the client of the implementation software.
 These blocks of data typically contain information needed to specify custom or unsupported tables.